 We see computer science as a ‘fourth science’.
 Our approach to the subject was developed with input from Cambridge high tech entrepreneurs, academics, other schools and the Computing At School organisation.
 Our curriculum is grounded in a rigorous and academic approach, exactly like any other science.

-Now in its fourth year, our computer science course is intended to introduce the subject in a serious way to the younger years, giving them a strong foundation from which to progress to IGCSE and A level computer science in due course, if they choose.
+Now in its fifth year, our computer science course is intended to introduce the subject in a serious way to the younger years, giving all pupils a strong foundation in years 7 and 8 from which to progress to IGCSE and A level computer science, if they choose to from year 9 onwards.

 - Learning journey - Years 7-9